maxcrossan/yii_ip_blocker/README.md

     'components'=>array(
         'ip-blocker' => array(
             'class' => Crossan\IPBlocker::class,
-            //Expression to validate on - should return true if validation is required 'validateOn' => '!Yii::app()->user->isGuest',
+            //Expression to validate on (should return true if validation is required) 'validateOn' => '!Yii::app()->user->isGuest',
             //{ip} will be replaced
             'blockedMessage' => "Access to this system is blocked from your IP: {ip}.",